MBashov/Movie-Magic/README.md

 1. **Sign Up / Log In**: Create an account or log in if you already have one.
 2. **Manage Movies**: Add movies to your collection by providing their title, description, and other relevant information.
-3. **Search Movies**: Use the search bar to find movies in your collection.
+3. **Search Movies**: Use the search bar to find movies in your application.
 4. **Edit or Delete**: Update or remove movies from your list as needed.